 Decentralized Organizational Structure

 A decentralized organizational structure is one in which senior management has shifted the authority for some types of decision making to lower levels in the organization.
 This usually means that the manager of a cost center, profit center, or investment center has the authority to make decisions that impact his or her area of responsibility.
-Some decisions can be pushed down to individual employees, though those decisions typically involve expenditures related to customer service (such as unilaterally deciding to give a customer free shipping).
+Some decisions can be pushed down to individual employees, though those decisions are typically limited to expenditures related to customer service (such as unilaterally deciding to give a customer free shipping).

 A decentralized organizational structure functions well in the following situations: